Safe-Security/logger/README.md

   - Application errors will be captured in the logs.
   - String interpolation is supported.
 - Log level:
-  - The defeault log level is `INFO`.
+  - The default log level is `INFO`.
 - Transports:
   - All logs will be written to `Console` by default.
   - Exceptions & Promise Rejections will be handled & written to `Console` as well.